Last Updated on

 I bet you’ve seen something similar on different blogs and websites:

 Here’s how you can add it to your blog as well.
 The current tutorial works well for WordPress blogs (if you don’t believe me, go through the steps and see it yourself.) and I’m sure you will get it working in less than 15 minutes.
-I’m using Mailchimp in this example because I believe it’s one of the best products in the email marketing world for beginner bloggers.
-If you have a business or need advanced features, you could check out Aweber or GetResponse instead.
-MailChimp is free for the first 2000 users.
-Pretty good deal, uh?
+I’m using Constant Contact in this example because I believe it’s one of the best products in the email marketing world.
+They have some great advanced features like tagging and automation.

 Let’s get straight to it…